7effrey89/SSASQueryLogDecoderAndAnalyzer/README.md

 ## Project Description
 The Crisp description for the project will be "CUBE FOR CUBE".
 This is an end-to-end BI solution for analyzing the Query log created by SSAS Server.
 The Query Log data is loaded into a dimensional model and a cube is built on top of it for analysis of cube usage.

+## This Fork
+The original code sample from msomakumar is designed as a star schema, and thus gave me some double counting when summing the total query duration.
+I have changed the database design to a many-to-many which eliminates the double counting.

 This project has two components

 ### SSASQueryLogDecoder